Carbon Offsetting (Climate Contribution): A short guide

 Scopes details 1, 2, 3

-To reach this ambition, organizations should set medium and long term targets up to 2050.
+To reach this ambition, organizations should set medium and long-term targets up to 2050.
 The SBTi recommends using “the most ambitious decarbonization scenarios that lead to the earliest reductions and the least cumulative emissions.”
-(8).
 Carbon footprint reduction strategies vary depending on the sector and the type of company activities; however, some general guidelines can be identified.

 For example, to reduce Scope 2 emissions, the SBTi recommends companies to source renewable electricity suggesting a target of 80% renewable electricity procurement by 2025 and 100% by 2030 as thresholds.
 For Scope 3 reductions, supplier engagement is key as well as setting targets to influence the behavior of end-users.

-To issue carbon credits, the project must be certified.
+Projects are certified to issue carbon credits and assess the amount of carbon avoided or removed by the project in a specific time period.
 Following the certification and the issuing of credits, monitoring and reporting activities are conducted to ensure the continuity of the projects.
-In turn, project activities can be monetized and carbon credits can be distributed and withdrawn by purchasers to compensate for their emissions.
-This procedure is known as the project value chain.
+In turn, project activities can be monetized and carbon credits can be distributed and withdrawn by purchasers.

-Carbon credits are issued every year.
-Third-party auditors verify the number of emissions absorbed or avoided by the project compared to a base-line, following methodologies established by the standards.
-Then the standards can issue the carbon credits.
-All credits generated by a certified project are accounted for on the standards’ registry.
-Registries are of fundamental importance to avoid the risk of double-counting, which occurs when two or more organizations monetize and claim the same credit.
-Once an organization decides to purchase carbon credits, intermediaries such as ClimateSeed settle the transaction on behalf of their clients, transferring the credits and cancelling them once they are withdrawn.
+Carbon credits are usually issued every year.
+Third-party auditors verify the number of emissions absorbed or avoided by the project compared to a base-line, following methodologies established by international or national standards.
+Carbon credits are issued in public registries to avoid the risk of double-counting, which occurs when two or more organizations monetize and claim the same credit.

 There are different types of emission reduction projects that generate carbon credits, such as: